 Explanations of the academic policies at USC, copies of some of the forms you will have to fill out, and other useful advice can be found on the Web site of the Graduate School.

-The current revision (later revised in fall 2006) aims to bring the Guidelines into line with the new "Dissertation and Thesis Submission Procedures" that took effect in the Spring 2007 semester.
+The current revision (Fall 2020) aims to bring the Guidelines into line with USC’s new rules and procedures.

 The Ph.D.
 Reading List is currently being revised.
 Please consult with the Chair of your Qualifying Exam Committee.

 Online Request Form for Professional Development Funds